 - If you can, honor the answer.
 Take a walk, stretch, drink some water, or do whatever your body is asking for!

 - As a general rule: use the belly and the nose to breathe; shallow or jagged breathing is agitating; longer exhales are calming; and longer inhales energize us.

 These practices are deceptively simple.
 The more you practice this technique, the stronger the foundation will become for staying centered and staying grounded when you need it most.
 Remember, your highly sensitive nature is an asset!
 That same compassion you offer others can be directed towards yourself as well.
 Enjoy the holiday season for all the reasons you love.

-If you feel like you need extra support around the holidays, Caroline is available to help.
-Caroline works in Northampton, MA and has office hours Monday-Friday, including daytime and evening hours.
+If you need extra support around the holidays, Reiki is a wonderful way to let go of anxiety and recharge.
+Caroline works in person and distantly.
+Her office is located in Northampton, MA and has office hours Monday-Wednesday, including daytime and evening hours.
 Reach out with questions at CarolineRuderman@gmail.com.